Coastal Flood Statement issued for Coastal Broward County, Coastal Palm Beach County by NWS - NewsBreak

 weather.gov

-Coastal Flood Statement issued for Coastal Collier County, Far South Miami-Dade County by NWS
+Special Weather Statement issued for Glades, Hendry, Inland Collier County by NWS

-Effective: 2022-11-25 01:05:00 EST Expires: 2022-11-26 13:00:00 EST Urgency: Unknown Severity: Unknown Certainty: Unknown Instruction: Do not drive through flooded roadways.
-Target Area: Coastal Collier County; Far South Miami-Dade County; Mainland Monroe COASTAL FLOOD STATEMENT NOW IN EFFECT THROUGH SATURDAY AFTERNOON * WHAT...Isolated minor coastal flooding. * WHERE...Coastal Collier, Mainland Monroe and Far South Miami- Dade Counties. * WHEN...Through Saturday afternoon. * IMPACTS...Some water on low lying roads and property.
+Effective: 2022-11-26 20:10:00 EST Expires: 2022-11-27 07:30:00 EST Urgency: Expected Severity: Minor Certainty: Observed Target Area: Glades; Hendry; Inland Collier County PATCHY FOG POSSIBLE OVER WESTERN INTERIOR Patchy fog is possible this morning across portions of the western interior.
+Visibility may drop to under a mile at times.
+Motorists are urged to use caution if traveling as conditions may vary widely over short distances.
+Allow extra time to reach your destination, and use low-beam headlights only.

 Comments / 0